-The Department of Education selects 30% of all applicants and requires the school to verify the information provided.
+The Department of Education selects at-least 30% of all applicants and requires the school to verify the information provided.
 Selection for verification does not necessarily mean that anything is wrong.
 In addition, colleges select students who appear to have left items blank or incomplete.

 Do I have to reapply for financial aid every year?